AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/custom-component.md

     This HTL variable `hasContent` can now be re-used to conditionally show/hide the placeholder.

-2. Update the conditional call to the `placeholderTemplate` at the bottom of the file with the following:
+1. Update the conditional call to the `placeholderTemplate` at the bottom of the file with the following:

-    ```xml
+    ```html
     <sly data-sly-call="${placeholderTemplate.placeholder @ isEmpty=!hasContent}"></sly>
     ```